marcoantoniocorallo/MicroC/README.md

 This implementation of MicroC also provides the operators for pre/post-increment `++`, pre/post-decrement `--` and for the abbreviate form of assignments `+=`, `-=`, `*=`, `/=`, `%=`.
 Furthermore, MicroC provides a **strong**(er than C) *type system* and a static analysis step that recognizes and eliminates *dead code*.

+You can find a detailed description of the project and of the main design choices adopted in the official [report](https://github.com/marcoantoniocorallo/MicroC/blob/main/MicroC.pdf).

 ---

 #### Assignments Instructions